orionw/al-folio/_posts/2024-05-20-reviewing.md

 ### ⚠️ Caveats
 ⚠️⚠️⚠️
 - This data **only includes reviewing and publications at *CL venues**.
 It is possible (and likely) that people are also reviewing for ML/Speech/Vision conferences.
 However, I think it reasonable to expect everyone who publishes at *CL venues to also provide service for the NLP community so I don't think this provides an excuse not to review.
 - There are many types of academic service (PCs, ACL board, etc.).
 It is non-trivial to decide a weighting for these, thus I simply count them equally -- but clearly the nature of the service is quite different.
-However, since the number of people who fill these higher level positions is small it has little impact on the overall analysis (and none of them were annotated in the analysis section).
+However, since the number of people who fill these extremely high world-load positions is small it has little impact on the overall analysis (and none of them were annotated in the analysis section).
 - The data only contains the number of **times** someone has reviewed.
 Thus, someone could have taken on a lighter load and have been counted equally high.
 However, the number of papers reviewed is not public and overall, I think this is a relatively minor issue.
 - This data also doesn't capture some forms of service, such as people who sub-review.
+- This data **does** capture SAC/AC/etc and I will refer them as "reviewers" even though their job description is different.
+Thus when I talked about "reviewing" remember that means reviewing/AC'ing/SAC'ing etc.

 ### Data Quality
 I manually selected only the PDF pages that contained reviewer information from the proceedings.